Soak up some design inspiration. Browse by product or by room.

 The size of the opening needs to be 20mm wider, and 30mm higher than the size of the product to allow for a square and plum installation.

 The overall depth of the product needs to match the cladding type it is being installed into.
 The cladding type will have been determined when the product was ordered, but it never hurts to check twice.

 You also need to determine if any flashings will be required, and if so, the type.
 We offer a range of standard flashings, but it is ultimately up to the builder to decide on how to make the building watertight.

-If required, the flashing needs to be pulled forward and fixed to the face of the stud.
+Flashing needs to be determined by the builder.
+When installing, flashing needs to be pulled forward and fixed to the face of the stud.
 This can be done with a simple staple gun.